seakhtar/nsf-sbir/pages/events.md

 # Resources and events

-Advice from our program staff, event information, FAQ, and more.

-## America's Seed Fund on Medium

-Get program updates and the latest from our staff on [Medium](https://medium.com/@NSFSBIR).
+Helpful information for applicants and awardees.

+## For applicants

-## Q&A webinars
+### Q&A webinars

+Thinking of applying for Phase I funding?
 Ask all your application-related questions during our Q&A webinars.
 Can’t make it to a webinar?
 Check out our videos covering [program basics](https://www.youtube.com/watch?v=1Tm_ToVRpqE) and [what you need to know before applying](https://www.youtube.com/watch?v=-0lhmfczIJ8&feature=youtu.be).
 (We offer a [PDF version of program basics](https://www.nsf.gov/eng/iip/sbir/documents/About_NSF_SBIR_STTR.pdf), too.)

 <table class="usa-table-borderless event-listing">
     <thead>